DK Rap

-The "DK Rap" is the introductory theme music for the 1999 Nintendo 64 video game Donkey Kong 64.
-Its lyrics were written by Rare designer George Andreas, who performed the vocals for the song, and musician Grant Kirkhope, who composed the melody.
-Rare staffers contributed vocals to the chorus.
-Its lyrics describe the five playable characters in the game, with Kirkhope's goal to juxtapose the previous iteration of Donkey Kong from Donkey Kong Country against the new one.

-The "DK Rap" is the first song in the 1999 Donkey Kong 64 Original Soundtrack, where it was named "Da Banana Bunch".
-Despite Grant Kirkhope not intending to make a serious rap, the "DK Rap" has received generally negative reception and has been awarded "dubious awards" for its quality.
-The song has since been remixed in other Nintendo games.
+The "DK Rap", also known as "Da Banana Bunch", is a song by the British game developers George Andreas, Grant Kirkhope, and Chris Sutherland.
+It plays during the opening of Rare and Nintendo's Donkey Kong 64, a 1999 platform game for the Nintendo 64.
+A comedy hip-hop track, the "DK Rap" describes the characteristics and abilities of Donkey Kong 64s playable characters: Donkey Kong, Tiny Kong, Lanky Kong, Chunky Kong, and Diddy Kong.

+Andreas, inspired by Run-DMC, conceived and wrote the "DK Rap", and performed it with Sutherland.
+Kirkhope composed the melody; he sought to use the "DK Rap" to distinguish Donkey Kong 64s iteration of Donkey Kong from his earlier appearance in Donkey Kong Country (1994).
+Other Rare staffers contributed background vocals.
+The "DK Rap" appeared in subsequent Nintendo games, including Super Smash Bros.
+Melee (2001), Donkey Konga (2003), and Donkey Kong Bananza (2025), as well as in The Super Mario Bros.
+Movie (2023).

+While Andreas, Kirkhope, and Sutherland intended the "DK Rap" as a joke, critics and audiences interpreted it as a serious songwriting attempt.
+It received negative reviews, with criticism for its lyrics; it has been referred to as one of the worst songs in a video game.
+In the 2010s, it experienced a resurgence in popularity as an internet meme.
+Kirkhope wrote a spiritual successor, the "Yooka-Laylee Rap", for Yooka-Laylee (2017), and collaborated with the American rapper Substantial to record a new version for Donkey Kong 64s 25th anniversary in 2024.

 Concept and history

 The lyrics to the "DK Rap" describe the five playable characters in Donkey Kong 64, one per verse: Donkey Kong, Diddy Kong, Tiny Kong, Lanky Kong, and Chunky Kong.
 The rap was conceived by Donkey Kong 64 designer George Andreas and composed by Grant Kirkhope.
 Andreas took inspiration from the band Run-DMC.
 Kirkhope's goal was to juxtapose Donkey Kong as seen in Donkey Kong Country versus his newest appearance.
 Andreas wrote and performed the lyrics (alongside Donkey Kong 64 lead programmer Chris Sutherland) while Kirkhope wrote the tune.
 The chorus includes Rare staffers such as Gregg Mayles, Steve Mayles, Ed Bryan, and Chris Peil.
 Each character's verse features instrumentals reflecting the instruments the characters possess.

 Kirkhope said that the DK Rap was not supposed to be a "serious rap" but rather a joke.
 Consumer and critical reaction was generally negative, having interpreted the song as being serious.
 Kirkhope felt surprised that Nintendo objected to the use of the word "hell" and attributed it to the Bible Belt in the United States.
 The "DK Rap" was not localized for the Japanese release of Donkey Kong 64, nor was it subtitled.
 Video game designer Shigesato Itoi provided a Japanese translation of the "DK Rap" on his personal website.